BEng (Hons) Civil Engineering

 You might also want or need extra support during your time at university.
 From help with study skills, including referencing, essay writing and presentations, you’ll have access to our academic support services.
 You can attend workshops, 1-to-1 sessions and online tutorials.
 Both our LRCs run drop-in study skills sessions.

 You’ll share College Lane campus with future nurses, scientists, artists and more.
-You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in our on-campus pub or cafes.
+You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in our on-campus cafes or bar.
 We also have restaurants for you to eat in or grab something on the go.
 Our Learning Resources Centres are open 24/7, which means you can study whenever suits you best.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.

 New School of Physics, Engineering and Computer Science building now open